MUSICAL EXCELLENCE - For Orchestra Music Directors, Does Anything Else Really Matter? by Thomas Wolf

 Fifth, encourage a loungey atmosphere by positioning bars all along the room, not discouraging people from taking pictures or selfies or from drinking during the performance, and providing a variety of seating, whether small cocktail tables or leather benches.

-It all seems like a great way to dress up what's otherwise the same old œuvre of classical music and make it relevant to
+It all seems like a great way to dress up what's otherwise the same old œuvre of classical music and make it relevant to our contemporary world.

 Michael Tilson Thomas has piloted other innovations in concert formats and programming (mini-concerts, educational concerts, “journey” concerts) to make them more accessible to audiences of various ages and experience levels.
 Many of his Miami-based concerts at his New World Symphony have been projected on a large screen in Soundscape Park, a flexible, multi-use space adjacent to the concert hall, where the music was available to anyone who happened to be there, free of charge.